cloudlearn-io/lab-assignment/README.md

 **Objective**:

 - Provide an ARM template that provisions the initial environment
-- Include a security policy file defining access control using role assignments and custom role definitions

 **Requirements:**

 - The provisioning template must deploy all necessary resources required at the beginning of the lab.
-- The security policy must follow least-privilege principles, granting users only the permissions needed to complete the lab objectives.
+- This serevs as the starting point of the lab

 ### Part 2 - Lab Instructions (Markdown)